Methods of Achieving CF Patient Leakage Isolation in a Medical Device

 BF Classification Vs. CF Classification: Benefits of Using CF Power Supply

 A medical device's power supply design must comply with isolation, leakage, and ground requirements.
-However, many of the AC/DC power supplies approved for use in the medical setting don't meet the patient leakage current requirements or lack the isolation required from output to ground.
+However, many AC/DC power supplies approved for use in the medical setting don't meet the patient leakage current requirements or lack the isolation required from output to ground.
 These power supplies often aren't appropriate for direct connection with patients.

-Another option to achieve both BF & CF classification is to use an Isolation Transformer in between the mains AC input and the power supply.
+Another option to achieve BF & CF classification is to use an Isolation Transformer between the mains AC input and the power supply.
 The biggest drawback of this option is that the size of the Isolation Transformer can be large and heavy depending on the power level needed, often larger than the power supply itself.
 The introduction of an Isolation Transformer will also introduce undesirable efficiency loss.